mallorbc/Finetune_LLMs/finetuning_repo/README.md

 # New Guide Using Docker

+The options for finetuning are either using nothing(only good for small models), DeepSpeed(good for full finetuning of large models), or the use of Lora or Qlora.
+The way you run the code will change slightly based on what option you want to use, but the options are mostly the same.

+Full fine-tuning is typically slightly better than using Lora or Qlora, but the requirements of the hardware are much smaller when using something like QLora.

+In terms of hardware requirements, the order is something like the following:

+1. Regular finetuning(full finetuning)
+2. Finetuning with DeepSpeed(full finetuning)
+3. Lora(we first freeze the weights of the LLM and then train a smaller model that learns the weight gradients that are later applied to the model)
+4. QLora(we train quantize then freeze the weights of the LLM and then train a smaller model that learns the weight gradients that are later applied to the model)

 ## DeepSpeed

 DeepSpeed is an easy-to-use deep learning optimization software suite that enables unprecedented scale and speed for Deep Learning Training and Inference.
 Learn more about DeepSpeed [here](https://github.com/microsoft/DeepSpeed) and [here](https://www.deepspeed.ai/) and [here](https://huggingface.co/docs/transformers/main_classes/deepspeed)